-Il Giardino Armonico, founded in 1985 and conducted by Giovanni Antonini for long has been established as one of the world’s leading period instrument ensembles, bringing together musicians from some of Europe’s leading music institutions.
-The ensemble’s repertoire is mainly focused on the 17th and 18th centuries.
-Depending on the demands of each programme, the group will consist of anywhere from 3 to 30 musicians.
+Il Giardino Armonico, founded in 1985 and conducted by Giovanni Antonini, has long established itself as one of the world’s leading period instrument ensembles, bringing together musicians from some of the most important music institutions in Europe.
+The repertoire of the ensemble focuses mainly on works of the 17th and 18th centuries.
+Depending on the requirements of the program, the ensemble consists of three to 30 instrumentalists.

-Il Giardino Armonico is regularly invited to festivals all over the world, performing in the most important concert halls, and has received the highest acclaim both for their concerts and for their staged opera productions, like Monteverdi’s Orfeo, Händel’s Agrippina, Il Trionfo del Tempo del Disinganno and La Resurrezione, Vivaldi’s Ottone in Villa and also Handel’s opera Giulio Cesare in Egitto during the 2012 edition of the Salzburg Whitsun and Summer Festival.
+Il Giardino Armonico is regularly invited to festivals all over the world, performing in the most important concert halls, and received the highest acclaim for both their concerts and their staged opera productions, like Monteverdi’s Orfeo, Händel’s Agrippina, Il Trionfo del Tempo del Disinganno and La Resurrezione, Vivaldi’s Ottone in Villa, as well as Handel’s opera Giulio Cesare in Egitto at the Salzburger Festspiele and Pfingstfestival in 2012.

 In November 2014 the first CD of the complete symphonies of J. Haydn titled La Passione was released, followed by the second one Il Filosofo in May 2015 (for the label Alpha-Outhere) – all within a twenty-year project Haydn2032.

 The most recent projects include the recording of Haydn’s The Creation in collaboration with the Bavarian Radio Chorus, published by Alpha Classic in October 2020.

 23 October 2020 – Theater und Philharmonie Essen: Works by A. Vivaldi and P. A. Locatelli (Isabelle Faust, Giovanni Antonini)